W427697/Discord-/MIGRATION.md

 ##### Require Svelte 4 and up

 Starting in 8.0, Storybook requires Svelte 4 and up.

+#### Web Components

+Starting in 8.0, Storybook doesn't apply any default babel plugins to Web Components projects.
+Storybook will pick up the babel configuration you have in place.
+Before Storybook 8.0, Storybook has added the following babel presets and plugins:

+- `@babel/preset-env`

+The following list of plugins are not necessary anymore, since they are included in `@babel/preset-env`:

+- `@babel/plugin-syntax-dynamic-import`
+- `@babel/plugin-syntax-import-meta`

 ### Deprecations which are now removed